VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 ### Troubleshooting

-* It is recommended to use default command-line flag values (i.e. don't set them explicitly) until the need in tweaking these flag values arises.
+* It is recommended to use default command-line flag values (i.e. don't set them explicitly) until the need of tweaking these flag values arises.

 * If VictoriaMetrics works slowly and eats more than a CPU core per 100K ingested data points per second, then it is likely you have too many active time series for the current amount of RAM.